dojo/docs/dojo/listen.rst

 pausable function
 -----------------

-The listen.pausable function provides a means for pausing an event listener, will still preserving the listeners order and state.
+The listen.pausable function provides a means for pausing an event listener, while still preserving the listeners order and state.
 The listen.pausable() function can be called just like listen() (with the same arguments).
 The only difference is the returned signal handler will include pause() and resume() methods.
 The pause() method will cause the listener to not be called when the specified event takes place.
 The resume() method will cause the listener to be called again.
 For example, we could write:

 .. code-block :: javascript